gabriel-viviani/posterr/README.md

 * Talk about having proper datetime objects in db or timestamped things
 * Talk about async scaling and how sqlalchemy needs extra configs and aiosqlite dialect to do it
 * Talk about ci/cd production level check with python, mypy and type hint checks
+* Talk about all testing types/layers and business exceptions testing that were not implemented due time